 - Be available for at least 6 weeks beginning in June.

 - Agree to live by the culture and laws of the United States and by the BSA code of conduct.

 In the summer, Scouts go to a permanent BSA camp.
-There are more than 400 Boy Scout camps in the United States.
-These camps have organized programs for the boys where Scouting skills and ideas are presented.
+There are more than 400 BSA camps in the United States.
+These camps have organized programs for youth where Scouting skills and ideas are presented.